ABenC377/NUCLEI/README.md

 # NUCLEI-interpreter

 ## Project parameters
-An interpreter and parser for a programming language called 'NUCLEI'
+An interpreter and parser for a programming language called 'NUCLEI'.
+This was the final project for the 'Programming in C' module that I took as a part of my MSc.

 ## Summary of approach